apyszczuk/env/README.md

 - `picom`

-Used basically for making windows transparent with a slight shadow and that is it.
+Used basically for making windows transparent with a slight shadow.

 - `termite`